 These colors and patterns change quickly in a month or a few days and you don’t have to worry about that.
 If you see darker spots between grey and blue areas of calico goldfish, it is a normal thing.
 It happens as a result of red, black, or yellow patches developing or fading.

 Lighting, tank setting, feeding, and water quality affect the appearance of your fish.
-As an example, some lights cause to show completely different colour appearance.
+As an example, some lights cause to show completely different color appearance.

 Why is my fantail goldfish turning white?

 Goldfish have skin pigmentation that reacts to light.
 This affects their skin when they lose light or have less exposure.
-Then, they lose their colour and turn white.
+Then, they lose their color and turn white.

 Do calico goldfish recognize their owners?